ganeti/ganeti/man/gnt-instance.rst

 {*amount*}

 Grows an instance's disk.
-This is only possible for instances having a plain or drbd disk template.
+This is only possible for instances having a plain, drbd or rbd disk template.

 Note that this command only change the block device size; it will not grow the actual filesystems, partitions, etc. that live on that